Why Developers Are Choosing the Microsoft Store

 …On Windows Store, I had no competitor.
 Auto Face Swap is the only app in the Windows Store which does face swapping reasonably well. […] On Android, or on the iPhone platform, there are hundreds of face swapping apps. — Auto Face Swap

-The Windows Store makes it easier for users to install, remove, and purchase software.
+The Microsoft Store makes it easier for users to install, remove, and purchase software.
 Developers know that lowering user acquisition friction makes for good business.
-And the number of potential users a developer can target in the Store is astounding — the Windows Store is more than five times the size of the macOS App Store.
+And the number of potential users a developer can target in the Store is astounding — the Microsoft Store is more than five times the size of the macOS App Store.

 It allows me to reach hundreds of millions of users worldwide, and I don’t have to worry about delivering updates to users, since Windows handles that automatically. — Short.y